overlookmotel/sequelize-definer/README.md

 ## What's it for?

-This plugin for [Sequelize](http://sequelizejs.com/) provides 2 utility functions to make it easier to define a set of models at once, either from a Javascript object or a folder.
+This plugin for [Sequelize](http://sequelizejs.com/) provides two utility functions to make it easier to define a set of models at once, either from a Javascript object or a folder.

 ## Current status